neuecc/Utf8Json/README.md

 }
 ```

-The approach of directly write/read from JSON binary is similar to [corefxlab/System.Text.Json](https://github.com/dotnet/corefxlab/tree/master/src/System.Text.Json/System/Text/Json).
+The approach of directly write/read from JSON binary is similar to [corefxlab/System.Text.Json](https://github.com/dotnet/corefxlab/tree/master/src/System.Text.Json/System/Text/Json) and [corefxlab/System.Text.Formatting](https://github.com/dotnet/corefxlab/wiki/System.Text.Formatting).
 But it is not yet finished and not be general serializer.

 Install and QuickStart
 ---